 If you work at a company of five or more employees in California, you are entitled to up to four months of leave from your position for any type of physical or mental condition related to a pregnancy or loss of pregnancy, including:

 - Depression or other mental conditions related to the loss of a pregnancy

 Your employer should continue your insurance coverage during your leave and should restore you to your previous pay following your leave.
 Failure to do so can result in grounds for a lawsuit.

 Contact a Pasadena Pregnancy Discrimination Attorney Today

-The Law Offices of Brian I. Vogel represents California workers in helping them win justice and financial recovery through pregnancy discrimination, wrongful termination, and other labor law matters.
+Vogel Law, APC represents California workers in helping them win justice and financial recovery through pregnancy discrimination, wrongful termination, and other labor law matters.
 With three decades of experience in bringing hundreds of actions on behalf of California workers, Brian Vogel has the skills, tenacity, and deep knowledge of California and federal employment law to fight for justice on your behalf.
 Contact him today to schedule a consultation regarding your potential pregnancy discrimination claim.